 General Study Abroad

 Students are free to choose a degree-granting university and study at their own expense.
 The procedure is done individually, and tuition fees are paid to both Sophia University and the host university.
-However, students who study abroad for one semester or more may apply for the Overseas Study Incentive Scholarship.
+However, students who study abroad for one semester or more may apply for the Scholarship for General Study Abroad.
 Credits can be recognized and students may also study abroad on a quarter (1/2 semester) basis.

 Study Abroad on a Leave of Absence